Thundergrid149/Thundergrid-Installer-Instructions/Etrel Load Guard Troubleshooting.md

 # Etrel Load Guard Troubleshooting Options
 ## Check Data
-Check that the data cable is fully plugged into the charger and Load Guard at both ends
+Check that the data cable is fully plugged into the charger and Load Guard at both ends.

+Use a data tester to check that there is no issues with the date cable.

 ## Power Cycle
 Power cycle the Load Guard.
 Switch off the breaker for the Load Guard only for 5-10 seconds, then power back on.